Juju 4.0 Architecture

 Juju’s operation is heavily predicated on watchers.
 Watchers allow agents to watch some aspect of the data model and receive a notification if it changes.
 For example, the Juju provisioner watches for new machine records and sets about provisioning them when it is notified.

-In Juju 3.x versions we read a stream of changes emitted by MongoDB, and multiplex this to individual watchers based on the particular events that they subscribe to.
+In Juju 3.x versions we use a feature of MongoDB called aggregation pipelines to create a stream of data changes.
+This stream is multiplexed to individual watchers based on the particular events that they subscribe to.

 Dqlite does not possess such a mechanism, so the Juju team designed a trigger-based change log, which is read in a loop by the changeStreamWorker.
 This worker dispatches terms to another worker that manages subscriptions from watchers.